 Robbins, J. K. (2011).
 Problem solving, reasoning, and analytical thinking in a classroom environment, The Behavior Analyst Today, 12 (1), 40–47.

-Snyder, A., Malmquist, S., Robbins, J. K. & Lipshin, A. (in press).
+Snyder, A., Malmquist, S., Robbins, J. K. & Lipshin, A. (2015).
 A model of MTSS : integrating precision teaching of mathematics and a multi-level assessment system in a generative classroom.
 Learning Disabilities: A Contemporary Journal.

 Robbins, J. K., T. V. J. Layng & P. J. Jackson (1994).
 Fluent thinking skills: A generative approach.
 Chicago, IL: Robbins/Layng Associates.